The Man Who Knew Infinity

 Time Out says

-This biopic of Indian math genius Srinivasa Ramanujan doesn’t go to infinity—or beyond.
-It features some exceedingly good actors, but the script gives us a version of his life that feels overly schematic and cleaned up, like a trailer for a movie that never materializes.
-This is a shame, because it’s an extraordinary story.
+This biopic of Indian maths genius Srinivasa Ramanujan does not go to infinity – or beyond.
+It features some exceedingly good British actors, but the script gives us a version of his life that feels like it’s from the Marks and Spencer advert.
+Which is a shame, because it’s an extraordinary story.

 Cast and crew